List of Tuscan consorts: House of Bourbon-Parma, 1801–1807

+The House of Bourbon-Parma ruled over Tuscany in the form of the Kingdom of Etruria until their own deposition by forces of Napoleon Bonaparte in 1807.

 Grand Duchess of Tuscany

+House of Bonaparte, 1809–1814

+Elisa Bonaparte became the puppet ruler of Tuscany in 1809 by appointment from her own second older brother and King of Italy, Napoleon himself.
+She was the Grand Duchess of Tuscany as ruler, not as consort.

 House of Habsburg-Lorraine, 1814–1859

 The Habsburgs were restored by the Congress of Vienna in 1814.

 Tuscany was annexed to the United Provinces of Central Italy in 1859, and then absorbed into the Kingdom of Sardinia in 1860.